capatton/howManyShots/README.md

 How Many Shots
 ==============
-How many shots are you taking?
+Converts from beer to shots of vodka!